 Now – consciously decide to respond without anger.
 Express your feelings.
 Start with “I am angry because I feel…” instead of “I am angry because YOU…”

 2. Change your approach – before telling him off, remind yourself that you are talking to your best friend, not your enemy.
 Only then start talking.

 3. The Critical Ingredient In Saving Your Marriage

-You don’t even have to run and schedule your first marriage counseling session right now.
-Just take a baby step – Read a marriage help book like the one that really helped me.
-Follow the advice, step by baby-step, and I guarantee that before long, you’ll wake up in the morning and you’ll discover you are still married and your relationship is better than it ever was.
+Follow the free advice in the link above, step by baby step, and I’m sure that before long, you’ll wake up in the morning and discover you are still married and your relationship is better than it ever was.

 Rooting for ya,